 Definition - What does Incomplete Miscarriage mean?

-An incomplete miscarriage occurs when a spontaneous miscarriage or induced abortion ends pregnancy, but does not expel all the products of conception from the uterus.
-Fetal or placental tissue may remain in the uterus, leading to medical complications.
+An incomplete miscarriage occurs when all the products of conception are not expelled from the uterus after a miscarriage.
+Any fetal or placental tissue remaining in the uterus can lead to medical complications.

 An incomplete miscarriage may also be known by the medical term incomplete abortion.